REMOVAL OF ARSENIC FROM YOUR PRIVATE WELL

-Approximately 90 percent of Sterling’s residents get their drinking water from a private well, but 20 percent of private wells in Massachusetts produce water that exhibit unhealthy levels of naturally occurring arsenic in well water.
-Even more wells produce water with elevated concentrations of radon for which treatment is recommended.
-Wells that have not been properly maintained may produce water contaminated with bacteria and other contaminants.
-Inspecting your well and testing well water is the best way to make sure that your water is clean and safe to drink, but well owners often don’t have the right kinds of tests done or do not use accredited laboratories.
+Approximately 90 percent of Sterling’s residents get their drinking water from a private well, while 20 percent of private wells in Massachusetts produce water that exhibit unhealthy levels of naturally occurring arsenic in well water.
+Inspecting your well and testing well water is the best way to make sure that your water is clean and safe to drink.

 Arsenic in water occurs naturally and is a tasteless, odorless and colorless contaminant.
 Other activities that could have left arsenic residuals include apple orchard spraying, coal ash disposal, and use of some pressure treated wood.
-Many Sterling, MA homeowners are very surprised when they get their laboratory water test results back and see they have arsenic in their water.
 While there are serious health threats associated with ingestion, there are effective methods for removing arsenic in water.
-For detail on potential health affects, see the link at: http://www.who.int/mediacentre/factsheets/fs372/en/
+For detail on potential health affects, see the link at: http://www.who.int/mediacentre.

 The two primary forms of Arsenic in water are Arsenic III and Arsenic V. Many Arsenic removal media have a low capacity for removing Arsenic III from the water, therefore, converting it to Arsenic V for removal is a common approach.
 Therefore, determining the ratio of Arsenic III versus Arsenic V in the water is critical.
 This will allow the design and implementation of a water treatment system that will effectively remove it from the water.
 There are methods to oxidize the Arsenic III and convert it to Arsenic V for ease of removal.